RDF FOAF Contact Data

 Welcome

-Contained in this site is a variety of information related to my background and current life.
+Within this site are pages containing information related to my background and current research.
 I hope there is something here that catches your interest in some way.
-Some of the more general information includes a few of my favorite recipes as well as some old material created when I was in college the first time.
+Some of the more general information includes a few of my favorite recipes as well as some old material created when I was a student in college.

 If you would like to contact me, please use the feedback form located on the Contact page.
 Thank you for taking the time to visit.